Bovine respiratory disease: Treatment and control

 Because of the number of possible viral/bacterial precursors to BRD, there are a number of treatment options circling around the three main aggravators of the disease: Viruses, Bacteria, and Stress.

 Vaccination

 Vaccinations exist for several biological BRD precursors, but the multitude of possible precursors complicates the process of choosing a vaccine regime.
 Additionally, vaccines are not completely effective in stopping the disease, but are merely helpful in mitigation.
 Many of the problems with vaccine effectiveness rest with improper use, such as failing to time vaccine doses appropriately, or not administering them before shipping.

-Vaccines are available for a number of viral/bacterial agents, including IBR, PI3, BVD, BRSV, Pasteurella, and Haemophilus somnus.
-Many of these vaccines can be given simultaneously, because of their similar dosing schedule.
-For example, IBR, PI3, BVD, and BRSV vaccines are often sold in combination with each other.
+Vaccines are available for a number of viral/bacterial agents and are often sold in combination with each other.

 Antibiotics

-In the absence of vaccination (often because calves are bought unvaccinated), antibiotics can help to stop the bacterial factors of the disease.
-The Virginia Cooperative Extension recommends Micotil, Nuflor, and Baytril 100 as newer antibiotics that do not need daily dosing, but also notes that Naxcel, Excenel, and Adspec are effective as well.
+Calves are often bought unvaccinated, so antibiotics can help combat the bacterial factors of the disease.
+These are given orally, or in the forms of injections, pastes, or electrolytes.
+The Virginia Cooperative Extension recommends the following antibiotics: